Frequently Asked Questions

 9. How much does being in a fraternity cost?

 Fraternity dues range from chapter to chapter.
 However, this encompasses all of the events, shirts and formal for the semester.
+The first semester is typically the most expensive between $500-$700 to encompass one-time initiation fees and the cost of your membership badge.
+After initiation dues are generally reduced to $400-$600 per semester.
 Feel free to ask for financial details of specific chapters during the recruitment process.
 If the cost is a concern, ask the chapters what types of scholarships, financial aid, and payment plans they may have available.

 10. What do I do if I have to miss a recruitment event?

-If you have to miss any of the events for formal recruitment, its not the end of the world, but it is in your best interest to let the recruitment chair of the fraternity whose event you will be missing the reason as to why you will not be in attendance.
+If you have to miss any of the events for formal recruitment, its not the end of the world.
+But it is in your best interest to let the recruitment chair of the fraternity whose event you will be missing the reason as to why you will not be in attendance.
+Chapters take into account valid excuses such as University sponsored events, athletics, and class.
 If you have any questions you may also contact anyone on the IFC board for further advice.

 11. What should I do if I don’t get a bid?

+Fraternity membership is certainly a privilege, but it is NOT the end all, be all of college!
 If you follow the best practices as outlined in this guide you will have the best chance of receiving a bid at the end of the recruitment process.
 However, there have been instances of a student not receiving a bid for various reasons.
+IFC recommends that you express interest in more than one chapter (if applicable) to maximize your options and to be genuine.
+Fraternity men can tell if you are trying to be someone you're not or if you try to model what you think they are looking for.
+There are countless opportunities to be involved at Pepperdine via clubs, work opportunities, and volunteer projects.
 If Greek life is something that you are extremely interested in we encourage you to go through recruitment in the spring or go through the process the following fall.
-Additionally, Pepperdine offers many other great opportunities to get involved on campus.

 12. What if I accept a bid and then decide to drop before initiation?

-The Pepperdine IFC constitution states that if through the primary recruitment process a potential member accepts a bid and then has his pledge broken by an IFC fraternity or breaks his pledge, then he is ineligible to be pledged to another IFC fraternity on the same campus for one semester.
+The Pepperdine IFC bylaws state that if through the primary recruitment process a potential member accepts a bid and then has his pledge broken by an IFC fraternity or breaks his pledge, then he is ineligible to be pledged to another IFC fraternity on the same campus until the next primary recruitment period (fall recruitment).

 13. What if I accept a bid, am initiated in a chapter on-campus, choose to drop, and then be in a different chapter?